jibraniqbal666/react-native-fb-image-grid/README.md

             onPress={onPress}
           />

-    const onPress = imageUrl => {
+    const onPress = (url, index, event) => {
-      // image Url is the image you have clicked.
+      // url and index of the image you have clicked alongwith onPress event.
     }
 ```
 ## ScreenShot